awsdocs/amazon-eventbridge-user-guide/doc_source/eb-service-event.md

 You can't use AWS Put\*Events API call events that are larger than 256 KB in size as event patterns because the maximum size of any Put\*Events requests is 256 KB\.
 For more information about the API calls that you can use, see [CloudTrail supported services and integrations](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-aws-service-specific-topics.html)\.

 **Note**
-Each AWS service that generates events sends them to EventBridge as either *best effort* or *guaranteed* delivery\. *Best effort delivery* means that the service attempts to send all events to EventBridge, but in some rare cases an event might not be delivered\. *Guaranteed delivery* means that all events from the service are successfully delivered to EventBridge\.
+Each AWS service that generates events sends them to EventBridge as either *best effort* or *guaranteed* delivery\.
+*Best effort delivery* means that the service attempts to send all events to EventBridge, but in some rare cases an event might not be delivered\.
+*Guaranteed delivery* means the service will successfully attempt to deliver events to EventBridge at least once\.
+EventBridge will accept all valid [events](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-events.html) under normal conditions\.
+In cases where events cannot be delivered because of an EventBridge service disruption, they will be retried again later by the AWS service for up to 24 hours\.
 This table includes a representation of the AWS services that send events to EventBridge, but it doesn't include every service\.
+For services not listed that send events to EventBridge, assume a best effort delivery\.
+Once an event is delivered to EventBridge, EventBridge matches it against [rules](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html) and then follows the [retry policy and any dead\-letter queue](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rule-dlq.html) specified for the event target\(s\)\.

 The following table shows AWS services that generate events\.
 Choose the service name to see more information about how that service and EventBridge work together\.